DHTMLX/docs-diagram/docs/api/data_collection/remove_method.md

 @signature: {`remove(id: Id | Id[]): void;`}

 @params:
-- id 		string,number			the id of the item that should be deleted
+- `id: string | number` - the ids of the items that should be deleted

 @example: